neilsenzulueta/Professional-README-Generator/README.md

   * [Questions](#questions)

   ## Installation
-  install node.js and updated version of inquirer
+  node.js and updated inquirer

   ## Usage
-  pls follow readme instructions.
+  pls see screenshots

   ## Credits
   N/A

   ## License
-  This repository is licensed under MIT
+  This repository is licensed under N/A

   ## Test
-  pls see screenshots of project
+  N/A

   ## Questions
   If you have any questions about this repository, please contact me at neilzulueta@gmail.com.
-Github username: https://github.com/neilsenzulueta
+GitHub: https://github.com/neilsenzulueta